-Environmental Permitting: Under the previous mining laws, prior to obtaining title, Palamina Peru could only carry out limited exploration reconnaissance programs on its applied and titled ground without environmental permits.
-During 2017, Palamina Peru completed limited preliminary geological evaluation on all of its property groupings while completing the necessary steps to obtain title.
+Environmental Permitting: Under the previous mining laws, prior to obtaining title and without environmental permits in place, Palamina Peru could only carry out limited exploration reconnaissance programs on its applied and titled ground.
+During 2017, whilst completing the necessary steps to obtain title, Palamina Peru completed limited preliminary reconnaissance-style geological evaluation on all of its property groupings.

-The new mining laws (Supreme Decree N° 042-2017-EM), brought into force in Peru on December 22, 2017, present a number of positive developments for operators in the mining and exploration industry.
+New mining laws (Supreme Decree N° 042-2017-EM), brought into force in Peru on December 22, 2017, present a number of positive developments for operators in the mining and exploration industry.
 Under article 10 of the new mining law, exploration and prospecting activities using instruments or equipment that can be transported without causing greater alteration than that caused by the ordinary traffic of people and vehicles (such as with equipment relating to geological, geophysical, geotechnical and geochemical studies; topographic surveys; collection of small amounts of rock samples and surface minerals, etc.) no longer require an environmental permit (certification) before starting the activity.
-Such constructive changes facilitate a significant advantage for expediting exploration advances in preparation for exploratory drilling during 2018.
+Such constructive changes facilitate a significant advantage for expediting exploration advances in preparation for exploratory drilling.

-Drill Permitting: Previously a Category I declaration of environmental impact study (DIA) allowed up to 20 exploration drill holes, the recent modification of this law will now facilitate up to 40 drilling platforms.
+Drill Permitting: Previously a Category I declaration of environmental impact study (DIA) allowed up to 20 "pre-located" and non-relocatable exploration drill holes; recent modification of this law for the same category will now facilitate up to 40 relocatable drilling platforms (unlimited number of drill holes).